 The detailed rules about charges are complicated.
 Some of them only affect what is paid by the Council and what is paid by social security, and are not explained in this sheet.

-For most people the end result is that they are left with a weekly allowance of £24.90 after paying charges.
-The most that anyone has to pay is the full fee for the home - though you will not have to pay for care provided by a registered nurse; this will be funded by the NHS.
-Typical care home fees excluding registered nursing care are over £550 per week - more for specialist services - but you will only pay this much if you can afford to do so.
+For most people the end result is that they are left with a weekly allowance of £28.25 after paying charges.
+The most that anyone has to pay is the full fee for the home - though you will not have to pay for care provided by a registered nurse, which is funded by the NHS.
+Typical weekly care home fees without nursing costs are between £734 and £825 - more for specialist services - but you will only pay this much if you can afford to do so.

-You can keep some kinds of income on top of the £24.90 allowance, if you get them:
+You can keep some kinds of income on top of the £28.25 allowance, if you get them:

-Mobility elements of Disability Living Allowance or Personal Independence Payment

-- War Pension Scheme payments except Constant Attendance Allowance payments, and the first £10 per week of War Widows and War Widowers pension - Any money which you earn from working while you are in the home (though this may affect any social security benefits which you get)
+- Mobility elements of Disability Living Allowance or Personal Independence Payment - War Pension Scheme payments except Constant Attendance Allowance payments, and the first £10 per week of War Widows and War Widowers pension - Any money which you earn from working while you are in the home (though this may affect any social security benefits which you get)